 The County is required to make contributions on behalf of its employees into the pension system (employees hired on or after July 27, 1976 who have worked less than ten years are required to contribute 3% of their gross salaries).
 Its expenses are funded on an actuarial basis determined by the State, and it is assessed on an annual basis for its share of the State retirement system's pension costs.
 The County's local pension contributions have risen dramatically since fiscal year 2000.
 In particular, in fiscal year 2000 the County's average contribution was 0.1% of payroll for ERS members and 8.3% for PFRS members.
-In fiscal year 2009, the contribution rate will average 8.78% of payroll for ERS members and 16.21% for PFRS members.
-This has resulted in substantial increases in the County's pension costs, as shown in Figure 11.
+In fiscal year 2008, the contribution rate will average 9.98% of payroll for ERS members and 16.94% for PFRS members.
+This has resulted in substantial increases in the County's pension costs, as shown in Figure 10.

+State law enacted in 2003 requires the County to make a minimum contribution of 4.5% of payroll every year.
 In 2004, State law was enacted moving the annual payment date for contributions from December 15 of each year to February 1 of the following year.

 By deferring the pension payment date from December 15 to February 1, the State allowed governments that operate on a calendar year (such as the County) to avoid accruing pension contribution expenses in the 2004 fiscal year, thereby creating - on a budgetary basis - a one-time reprieve from these pension expenses.
+The impact of this deferral on the County's 2004 finances was a savings of \$78.5 million in the Major Operating Funds, which was reserved in full to assist the County in making future pension payments.
+The County recognized this liability during 2004 consistent with the GASB's guidance regarding the correct accounting treatment of pension expense for financial reporting purposes.
+However, consistent with the intent of the State legislation, the County did not recognize the obligation on a budgetary basis until 2005.
+This resulted in a significant decrease in the County's 2004 pension costs and a significant increase in such costs in 2005, as shown in Figure 11.
+From the 2006 surplus, the County added \$16 million to its Retirement Contribution Reserve Fund.

-The County used \$33.4 million, \$26.4 million and \$24.5 million of the reserve in 2006, 2007 and 2008, respectively, to pay part of its 2006, 2007 and 2008 pension bills from the State.
-The 2009 Budget assumes the use of \$11.5 million of the reserve to pay part of the County's pension bill in 2009 fully utilizing the balance of the Retirement Contribution Reserve Fund.
+The County used \$35 million, \$34.2 million and \$26.4 million of the reserve in 2005, 2006 and 2007, respectively, to pay part of its 2005, 2006 and 2007 pension bills from the State.
+The 2008 Budget assumes the use of \$24.5 million of the reserve to pay part of the County's pension bill in 2008.
+The 2008-2011 Multi-Year Financial Plan Update has, as a gap closing measure, the use of the remainder of the reserve, approximately \$0.5 million.